rezizter/docs/spacemacs.md

 <kbd>Space</kbd>+ f e R

 ## Edit Multiple Lines At Once
-Lets say you need to add 2 spaces in front of many lines
+Lets say you need to add 2 spaces in front of many lines:

 <kbd>ctrl</kbd>+ v

 Move your cursor up or down over the lines you want to add the double spacing to.

 <kbd>shift</kbd>+ i

 Hit the space bar twice:

 <kbd>Space</kbd>+<kbd>Space</kbd>

 Press Escape to apply

 <kbd>esc</kbd>

 ## Search and Replace